nigelhorne/gedcom/README.md

 Bugs
 ====

 There will be numerous strange handling of Gedcoms since it's not that tightly observed by websites.
-If you see lumpy English text in the output, or just plain mistakes, please e-mail me.
+If you see lumpy English text in the output, or just plain mistakes, please e-mail me or add a bug report to github.com/nigelhorne/gedcom.

 Acknowledgements
 ================

-So many CPAN modules that if I list them all I'll miss one, but special mention
+So many Perl CPAN modules that if I list them all I'll miss one, but special
-	goes to the Gedcom module.
+	mention goes to the Gedcom module.

 # LICENSE AND COPYRIGHT